 Receive USCIS Receipt Notice

 You will receive an I-797A Receipt Notice from USCIS in approximately three to four weeks from the date you mail your application.
 Check receipt for accuracy.
 If you notice an error, contact the ISSO immediately.

 If you receive any other notice, such as a Request for Evidence (RFE) from USCIS, contact the ISSO immediately.

 Continue employment while your application is pending

 If you filed an application on time for a STEM extension, you will be able to continue employment while the extension application is pending, until a final decision is made or for 180 days, whichever comes first.
-Your employer may refer to page 21 of the I-9 Manual.
+Your employer may refer to section 7.4.4 the I-9 Manual.

 After You Receive the STEM EAD Card

 You may need them in the future to document your employment history and compliance with U.S. immigration regulations, or for future immigration or visa applications.

 - The new employer must be enrolled in E-Verify before you begin to work.

 - You and the new employer must complete a new form I-983 Training Plan for STEM OPT Students and submit it online within 10 days of beginning the new STEM OPT employment.
 Follow the instructions on the STEM OPT Reporting page.